-Exterior paint
+- Exterior paint - Wood siding

 - No significant actions are identified at the present time.
 On-going periodic maintenance, including patching repairs, graffiti removal, and re-caulking, is highly recommended.
-Future lifecycle replacements of the components listed above will be required. - The hardboard wood siding was/is subject to a nationwide recall.
+Future lifecycle replacements of the components listed above will be required. - The hardboard wood siding was subject to a nationwide recall.
 Although there is currently no evidence of damage, the material has the potential to fail when exposed to moisture or if it is not properly maintained.
+As such, a cost allowance to replace the siding is included.